-- Avoid contact with leaked liquids. - Immediately consult a doctor in case of contact with the eyes or any discomfort. - ► In case of contact with the skin, rinse off immediately with water. - Ventilate the room well. - ▶ Protect the battery against heat over 60 °C, e.g. against permanent direct sunlight.
+- ► Avoid any contact with leaked liquids: - Immediately consult a doctor if liquid comes into contact with eyes or causes any discomfort. - If liquid comes into contact with the skin, rinse off immediately with water. - Ventilate the room well. - ► Protect the battery against heat over 60 °C, e.g. against permanent direct sunlight.